ENUSEC/enusec.github.io/_posts/2021-01-01-buildadiscordshop.markdown

 Which will be validated by the Bot and the user will be given their role.

-### Find out More
+# Find out More
-Visit https://discordpayments.com to find out more ...
+Visit [Discord Payments](https://discordpayments.com) to find out more ...

 You can also join the [Official Discord Payments Community Here](https://discord.gg/EuYnVnCma7).